LubinKerhuel/hugo/content/uxv/_index.md

 ## Simulink blocks

-10 added blocks add essentials UAV features to implement an autopilot on a dsPIC DSC.
-Theses blocks complete the MPLAB blocks for Simulink from Microchip providing peripheral blocks for code generation.
-Theses works on top of the MathWorks Embedded Coder.
+10 added blocks add essential UAV features to implement an autopilot on a dsPIC DSC.
+These blocks complete the MPLAB blocks for Simulink from Microchip providing peripheral blocks for code generation.
+These work on top of the MathWorks Embedded Coder.
 Added features:

 - GPS
   - *GPS Parser* to decode NMEA messages